If you had an unlimited home design budget, what would you do with it?

 millworkman

 Comments (27)I've been sitting here for a few minutes contemplating what I'd do if I had a day to myself.
 No kids?
 No interruptions?
 Peace and quiet all day long?
 It's sounding so good, I just might try to arrange it in the next couple of months! :) I would sleep in.
 I'd read in bed.
 I'd have a long bath, go check out a couple of thrift stores, eat lunch out....
 I'd go for a nice hike somewhere quiet by the water.
 I'd go home and order in some Vietnamese soup for dinner.
 I'd read out on the deck with a big glass of wine and some jazz music.
 Then I'd watch a good chick flick before reading in bed some more.
 Ahhhh....
-I feel refreshed just having written about it! :)...See MoreIf you had a clean slate, what would you do?
+I feel refreshed just having written about it! :)...See MoreIf you had to do it again-what counter material would you choose?

 last yearcanorton824